tiangolo/uwsgi-nginx-flask-docker/README.md

 * New official image tags: `python3.6`, `python3.6-index`, `python.3.5`, `python3.5-index`, `python2.7` and `python2.7-index`.
 All the other images are deprecated in favor is this ones.
 * Python 3.6 is now the recommended default.
 Even the example projects for other versions were removed to discourage using older Python versions for new projects.
 * Any of the older images that didn't have a Python version will show a deprecation warning and take some time to start.
 As soon the tag `latest` will point to Python 3.6 and the other tags will be removed.
-* There were several improvements in the bas image `tiangolo/uwsgi-nginx` that improved this image too.
+* There were several improvements in the base image `tiangolo/uwsgi-nginx` that improved this image too.
 * By default, now there is no limit in the upload file size in Nginx.
 It can be configured in an environment variable.
 * It's now possible to configure several things with environment variables:
   * Serve `index.html` directly: `STATIC_INDEX`